 Note: The date range you have selected will remain active as you go back and forth between reports in the same section.

-The report shows you a breakdown of the transactions by the response code we received and categorized them based on which step of the payment process it originated from.
+The report shows you a breakdown of the transactions by the response code we received and categorizes them based on which step of the payment process it originated from.
 It can either be the Bank, the Gateway, the Payment Method, the Configuration, or the API.
 You can hover your cursor over any week to have a quick glance at the breakdown.

 From the bottom section of the report you can move between the different categories and see the specific unexpected transactions for every response code.
 FlexPay considers a transaction unexpected when the response code received is related to an error in the flow of the transaction.
 These responses require user intervention to be resolved.
 If you see a potential issue or pattern, you can Export the transactions and continue to investigate at the transaction level.